-The remaining actuarial assumptions (e.g., initial per capita costs, health care cost trends, rate of plan participation, rates of plan election, etc.) used in the June 30, 2021 valuation were based on a review of recent plan experience done concurrently with the June 30, 2021 valuation.
-The full set of actuarial assumptions used can be found in Schedule B.
+The remaining actuarial assumptions (e.g., initial per capita costs, health care cost trends, rate of plan participation, rates of plan election, etc.) used in the June 30, 2022 valuation were based on a review of recent plan experience done concurrently with the June 30, 2022 valuation.
+The full set of actuarial assumptions used can be found in Schedule C.

-Assets are invested in the same manner as are assets of the Georgia Employees' Retirement System (ERS) and therefore the long term rate of return assumption is the same as ERS.
+Assets are invested in the same manner as are assets of the Georgia Employees' Retirement System (ERS).
 The most recent target asset allocation and best estimates of arithmetic real rates of return for each major asset class provided to us by ERS are summarized in the following table:

-Asset Class Target Allocation Long-Term Expected Real Rate of Return Expected Inflation Long-Term Expected Rate of Return Fixed Income Equities 30.00% 70.00% 2.00% 9.40% 2.50% 2.50% 4.50% 11.90% Total 100.00% 9.68%
+Asset Class Target Long-Term Expected Expected Long-Term Expected

+Allocation Real Rate of Return Inflation Rate of Return

+Fixed Income 30.00% 1.50% 2.50% 4.00%

+Equities 70.00% 9.40% 2.50% 11.90%

+Total 100.00% 9.53%